Herewedon History, Family Crest & Coats of Arms

 The surname Herewedon was first found in Flintshire, Wales at Hawarden, a small village near the border of Cheshire and Wales.
 Legend has it that in the Church a statue of the Virgin Mary fell in 946, killing the wife of the Governor of the Castle.
 The statue was put on trial and condemned to death by drowning.
 The statue floated up the River Dee and washed up at Chester.

 Hawarden Castle, built much later, after the Hawardens had left, was occupied during the 19th century by William Gladstone, Prime Minister of England.

 Early History of the Herewedon family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Herewedon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Herewedon research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1735, 1662 and 1686 are included under the topic Early Herewedon History in all our PDF Extended History products and printed products wherever possible.

 Herewedon Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

 Early Notables of the Herewedon family (pre 1700)